4Stories, the new-talent scheme, designed to bring on and help establish the next generation of writers and directors, is back!

 Directors will learn how to hone their skills and deliver their vision under the guidance of experienced drama professionals, kick-starting their careers directing drama for television.
 This is a unique opportunity for emerging writers and directors to make an authored TV drama with a guaranteed network broadcast.

-Commissioned by Channel 4 from BlackLight Television, the aim is to create an eye-catching, original and bold anthology.
-We aim to start pre-production in the spring of 2020.
+Commissioned by Channel 4 from BlackLight Television, and supported by Directors UK, the aim is to create an eye-catching, original and bold anthology.
+We aim to start pre-production in the summer of 2022.

 Before completing this form please ensure that you have read and understood the guidelines for the scheme.
 We can only consider fully completed forms.

-This initiative is aimed at reflecting the diversity of all of the UK and we encourage talent currently under-represented in TV Drama to apply – including women, disabled talent, BAME talent, and those from disadvantaged backgrounds.
+This initiative is aimed at reflecting the diversity of all of the UK and we encourage talent currently under-represented in TV Drama to apply – including women, disabled talent, ethnically diverse talent, and those from disadvantaged backgrounds.